dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of DSA or ECDSA value r.

 - MPI of DSA or ECDSA value s.

+A version 3 signature MUST NOT be created and MUST NOT be used with ECDSA.

 #### Algorithm-Specific Fields for EdDSA signatures {#sig-eddsa}